leandrolcampos/libc-for-gpus/building.md

 git clone --depth=1 https://github.com/llvm/llvm-project.git
 ```

-## 6. Configure the build
+## 6. Configure the LLVM build

-Below is the list of commands for a simple recipe to build the GPU C library in release mode.
+Below is a simple recipe to get a release build of the LLVM subprojects _Offload_ and _C standard library_, the latter targeting CPUs and NVIDIA GPUs.

 ```bash
 cd llvm-project